bezabu/bb-battleships/README.md

 # Deployment

 The following steps were taken to deploy:
-- Go to [Heroku](https://heroku.com/), click 'New', 'create new app'
+- Go to [Heroku](https://heroku.com/), click 'New', 'create new app'.
-- Set the App name, choose Europe as region
+- Set the App name.
+Choose Europe as region.
-- In Settings, set a new config var with a key of PORT and a value of 8000
+- In Settings, set a new config var with a key of PORT and a value of 8000.
-- In Settings, add buildpacks Python and NodeJS in that order
+- In Settings, add buildpacks Python and NodeJS in that order.
-- In Deploy, set deployment method to GitHub
+- In Deploy, set deployment method to GitHub.
-- Connect to GitHub and search for the correct repository
+- Connect to GitHub and search for the correct repository.
-- Ensure deploment is from main branch
+- Ensure the deploment is from main branch.
-- Enable Automatic Deploys
+- Enable Automatic Deploys.
-- Click Deploy Branch
+- Click Deploy Branch.
-- The deployed app can be found [here](https://bb-battleships-f22f01c35958.herokuapp.com/)
+- The deployed app can be found [here](https://bb-battleships-f22f01c35958.herokuapp.com/).

 # Features to implement

-- Seperate name from game
-- more sophisticated coordinate validation
-- ships that span more than one cell
+- Ships that span more than one cell, and for the computer player to guess around a hit.

 # Credits